dwhieb/dissertation/README.md

 text          | The name of the text that the token appears in. utterance     | The number of the utterance within the text that the token appears in.
 (Numbering starts at 1.) word          | The number of the word within the utterance that the token appears in.
-(Numbering starts at 1.) archilexeme   | The archilexeme that this word token and lexeme belongs to. function      | The discourse function of this word token.
+(Numbering starts at 1.) archlexeme   | The archlexeme that this word token and lexeme belongs to. function      | The discourse function of this word token.
 This must have a value of `R` (reference), `P`, (predication), or `M` (modification). pre           | The words in the utterance preceding the token. token         | A transcription of the word token being annotated.
 This may also be called the <dfn>wordform</dfn>.
 It does not include any prosodic markup or punctuation.